One of our favorite things to do in Ireland was learning more about all the best things to do in Connemara.

 Enjoy a Cultural Experience

-Located in the boglands and surrounded by mountains and bodies of water including lakes, the Atlantic and a river this cultural experience is unforgettable.
+Located in the boglands and surrounded by mountains and bodies of water including lakes, the Atlantic Ocean, and a river, this cultural experience is unforgettable.

 Spend a holiday sleeping in a restored countryside cottage learning about the local environment, staying warm with peat bricks made from the bogland, making soda bread, listening to traditional Irish music, and of course speaking Irish.

 This is the perfect place to give yourself a digital detox and immerse yourself in a bit of culture and history during your travels.
 To learn more or plan your experience check out Cnoc Suain’s website.

-The Unique Landscape
+Enjoy the Unique Landscape

-Connemara has a unique landscape that has inspired great artists, poets, and writers for centuries including Oscar Wilde who described the area as, “wild mountainous country…in every way magnificent.”
+Connemara has a unique landscape that has inspired great artists, poets, and writers for centuries including Oscar Wilde, who described the area as, “wild mountainous country…in every way magnificent.”

 With its unique landscape, you often can observe wild weather patterns and even feel like you’ve experienced all four seasons in a day.
 The entire area of Connemara is full of unique beauty that everyone deserves to see for themselves.

 Besides current ties to Irish traditions and cultures, Connemara also has an interesting and fascinating global history that impacts all of our lives!

 The first transatlantic wireless signal happened on October 7th, 1907 connecting from Connemara to Cape Breton Island on the other side of the Atlantic.
 Between these two spots, this became the first point to point wireless service in the world all thank to the father of radio, Marconi.

 The flight was no easy task, battling with thick fog, difficulty taking off, barely missing the tops of trees, losing radio contact, heat, and a burst pipe that made so much noise conversation was impossible.
 Besides being completely terrifying, these two managed to pull of the first transatlantic flight.

 To see both of these historical points of interest you can visit the Derrigimlagh walking loop.
 If you plan on walking you should plan on about an hour to complete the loop.
 Or you can rent an electric bicycle with All Things Connemara.

-Possibly the World’s Most Beautiful Girls School
+Check out Possibly the World’s Most Beautiful Girls School in Kylemore Abbey

-The girls’ school just closed in 2010 before turning into a tourist attraction and many of the women who work at Kylemore Abbey today were once pupils at this very spot, including our tour guide.
+The girls’ school just closed in 2010 before turning into a tourist attraction and many of the women who work at Kylemore Abbey today were once pupils at this very spot.
+This included our tour guide.

-Explore the exquisite Victorian gardens which were known as one of the last great gardens of that period, tour the castle, peek inside the abbey, and admire the mountains and woodlands and lake that make up the surrounding views.
+Explore the exquisite Victorian gardens which were known as one of the last great gardens of that period.
+Tour the castle, peek inside the abbey, and admire the mountains and woodlands and lake that make up the surrounding views.

-Liked this post?
+Liked this post on what to do in Connemara, Ireland?
 Share the love below on Pinterest.

 Share this Post